-Visit the gift shop for all manner of maple products, including a crowd-pleasing pancake mix and syrup combo package.
-Order a maple creemee, Green Mountain’s signature maple soft serve in a cone, and enjoy it out on the spacious lawn.
+Visit the gift shop for all manners of maple products, including a crowd-pleasing pancake mix and syrup combo package.
+Order a maple creemee—Green Mountain’s signature maple soft serve in a cone—and enjoy it on the spacious lawn.

-A sugaring staple for over 70 years, Mitch’s Maples opens their sugar house daily to the public, selling their wares and showing off the sugaring process.
-During the sugaring season in the spring, they offer tours on the weekends while the syrup is boiling.
+A sugaring staple for over 70 years, Mitch’s Maples opens their sugarhouse daily to the public, selling their wares and showing off the sugaring process.
+During the harvest season in the spring, they offer tours on the weekends while the syrup is boiling.

 Maple syrup isn’t the only treat to come from trees here—maple candy and maple cream fill the shop’s shelves, too.
 If you’re craving their sweets after a visit, Mitch’s products can be purchased online, so you can restock your maple stash from anywhere.

 Ever been to a sugar on snow party?
-Goodrich’s hosts them during the sugaring season as long as there’s snow on the ground.
-Hot syrup (231 degrees, to be exact) hits fresh snow and instantly caramelizes, turning into chewy taffy candy.
-Join in on the fun for just $2.50 per person.
+Goodrich’s hosts them during the sugaring season when there’s snow on the ground.
+Here, hot syrup (231 degrees, to be exact) meets fresh snow and instantly caramelizes, turning into chewy taffy candy.

 Goodrich’s offers group tours of the farm, too.
 Just be sure to call in advance to make your reservation.
 Pick up some of their maple products on the way out as a souvenir for anyone who wasn’t lucky enough to come along.